 Many intestinal parasites, including tapeworms, are not effectively treatable with over-the-counter dewormers.
+Learn more important information about deworming your dog.
 A veterinary examination, stool examination and appropriate treatment is the best way to keep your canine friend happy, healthy and parasite free while reducing concerns for your human family members.

 For detailed information on worms and other parasites, please visit the Pet Health Library.